Link Search Menu Expand Document

 Use the tags metadata field discussed above to indicate this information, when applicable.

-Derived Dataset Specification
+Derived or Synthetic Dataset Specification

 Suppose a new version of an existing dataset is created, where additional or removed data is involved, but no other changes occur.
 It also needs a new dataset card, even while most of the metadata will be unchanged.